unframework/article-modular-front-end/manuscript/the-button.md

 }
 ```

-Wait, the displayed button is not looking quite right, let's make it look closer to our hypothetical style guide:
+Wait, the displayed button is not looking quite right - it's missing the styling.
+Let's make it look closer to our hypothetical style guide:

 ```js
 function createStandardButton() {